Deadly Legionnaires' outbreak at Atlanta hotel is the largest on record in Georgia

 There also have been 63 probable cases, Nydam said.
 Probable cases are those who have symptoms of the disease but have not yet had a laboratory test to confirm it.
 Last week, there were 61 probable cases.

+"The mere occurrence of a Legionnaires' disease outbreak shows that something went wrong," he said.
+"It is our hope that we will be able to get answers for the families and that they will be able to get compensation for their injuries."

+In response, Sheraton Atlanta Hotel general manager Ken Peduzzi said in a statement to CNN on Monday that "the hotel does not comment on legal matters."

-The hotel closed July 16 and said it will remain shut until at least August 14, general manager Ken Peduzzi said in a statement Friday.
+In a separate statement on Friday, Peduzzi said the hotel closed July 16 and will remain shut until at least August 14.

 "During our closure, we have been working closely with the Georgia Department of Public Health, Fulton County Board of Health and environmental experts to conduct testing to ensure there is no threat of Legionella infection," Peduzzi wrote.
 "A thorough cleaning of the hotel's entire water distribution system has been completed as a precautionary measure, including cleaning, scrubbing and chlorination of all water features."